katiehuangx/Udacity-Data-Analyst-Nanodegree/README.md

 # 🌟 Udacity Data Analyst Nanodegree

-Online course on Data Analysis with Python and SQL.
+Focus area: Data analysis using Python.

+Period: Aug - Oct 2021 (estimated completion)

-At the end of the course, these are my key learnings:
+At the end of the course, these are my 🔑 **key learnings**:
 - Learn the data analysis process of wrangling, exploring, analyzing, and communicating data, and work with data in Python, using libraries like NumPy and Pandas.
 - Apply inferential statistics and probability to real-world scenarios, such as analyzing A/B tests and building supervised learning models.
 - Learn the data wrangling process of gathering, assessing, and cleaning data and use Python to wrangle data programmatically and prepare it for analysis.